BYU-ITC-210/BYU-ITC-210.github.io/LabStart.md

 ---
 title: How to Start Labs
 ---
-Labs are created and maintained in GitHub.
+IT&C 210 Labs are created and maintained in GitHub.
 When you accept the lab through GitHub Classroom you will get your own copy of the lab repo including the instructions folder.
 As you develop your lab solution you should commit and push frequently.
 Doing so will ensure that you don't lose your progress if something bad happens.

 > **Important!** The first five points of your lab credit come from accepting the lab and making your first commit *by end-of-day Friday* before the lab is due.
 You must do all of these steps including committing at least one change by that time.
 When passing off your lab, the TAs will check your commit history in GitHub to verify that five-point credit.

-## Install VS Code and Git

 If you are using your own computer to complete the lab assignments you must install [Visual Studio Code](https://code.visualstudio.com) and [Git](https://git-scm.com/) on your computer.
 [Follow these instructions](InstallCodeAndGit) to install these essential tools.